Helping You Learn, Progress And Succeed In Brazilian Jiu Jitsu

 Once I started studying the Feldenkrais method and using it within my jiu jitsu training, everything that I did changed.
 The first thing that I learned, and then applied to my Brazilian Jiu Jitsu, was how we do something is much more important than what we do.

-John David Emmett is a black belt in Brazilian Jiu Jitsu with an interest in movement and the Feldenkrais method.
+John David Emmett is a black belt in Brazilian Jiu Jitsu with an interest in learning theory, movement, neuroscience, and the Feldenkrais method.
 He teaches at Zenyo Jiu Jitsu in Baltimore.